 But on U bends we have the opposite effect.
 Bends tend to spring forward.
 The movement of the bend depends on OD, wall, and radius.
 Even after bending a U bend can move.
 Think of it as a huge thermometer of a coiled spring.

 And, with this project, we had a large OD, a very tight radius, a 180° angle, and uneven tangents.

-Concerning radii, benders use a terminology of 1D, 2D, and 3D.
+Concerning radii, benders use the terminology of 1D, 2D, and 3D.
 “D” does not stand for “dimensional” but for “diameter.”
-In thermoplastics bending, generally our lower limit is 3D ( so that the center-line radius of the bend is minimally 3x the outside diameter of the tube.
+In thermoplastics bending, generally, our lower limit is 3D ( so that the center-line radius of the bend is minimally 3x the outside diameter of the tube.

 So, in making 6” ID Bend on a 15” Radius we had a challenge to the max.
 We have some techniques and tricks and used them all.
 In the end, what is most important to us is clarity.
 So here is the result.
 We and our customer were quite happy with it.

 We are currently working on a 1.5D bend of 4” Schedule 40 Pipe.